CartoDB/observatory-extension/doc/discovery_functions.md

 #### Returns

+A TABLE containing the following properties

 Key | Description
 --- | ---
-boundary_id | a boundary identifier from the [Boundary ID glossary](/cartodb-platform/dataobservatory/glossary/#boundary-ids) description | a brief description of the boundary dataset timespan | the timespan attached the boundary. this does not mean that the boundary is invalid outside of the timespan, but is the explicit timespan published with the geometry.
+boundary_id | a boundary identifier from the [boundary ID glossary](/cartodb-platform/dataobservatory/glossary/#boundary-ids) description | a brief description of the boundary dataset timespan | the timespan attached the boundary. this does not mean that the boundary is invalid outside of the timespan, but is the explicit timespan published with the geometry.